fa-901/bonusly-review-bot/README.md

 ## Troubleshooting
 - `I have reviewed someone's PR, but didn't get any points`
+  - Your GitHub email and Bonusly email is not the same.
   - Your email address is private.
 The bot will not be able to find your email in order to find your Bonusly account.
-    - If your email address is private, the bot will attempt to find your email from any commits you made in the repository that you have reviewed.
+    - If your email address is private, the bot will attempt to find your email from any commits you made in the reviewed repository (or any commit from one of your own public repositories).

 - `My email is private and I have no commits in the reviewed repository, what now?`
   - In that case, the bot will attempt to find your email using Bonusly autocomplete request.